Is Passion Important For Photography?

 If anyone is listening, I will tell you a bit about my history with photography and where my passion comes from.

-Apart from having a camera in my "Spy Kit" at about 10 years old, I think my earliest memories of having passion about cameras, was when my Dad came home with a new Olympus OM-1.
+Apart from having a camera in my "Spy Kit" at about 10 years old, I think my earliest memories of having a passion for photography was when my Dad came home with a new Olympus OM-1.
 I was just 12 or 13 and my brother and I fell in love with it.

-Not too much later, I enrolled in photography as a 3rd year topic at school (in all honesty, it was that or Religious Education!).
+Not too long later, I enrolled in photography as a 3rd year topic at school.
+In all honesty, it was that or Religious Education.
 BAM!
 That was it, I was hooked after the first lesson.
 The teacher handed around his Praktica SLR and I (kind of) showed off a little as I probably knew SLRs better than my teacher.

-I remember going on a light railway trip to the South of England where most of the other kids were drinking from a small bottle of Vodka that one of them had “borrowed” from home.
-There was me clicking away while they were having a ball (at 13, I know, but I think they also took the classes as an “Easy” option).
+I remember going on a light railway trip to the South of England where most of the other kids were just messing about.
+However, there was me clicking away while they were having a ball.
+I think they mostly took the photography class as an "easy" option.

 I left school 4 years later and went to business college.
-I managed to get an apprenticeship with a local photographer for a year and went to college just one day a week.
+Working as an apprentice with a local photographer for a year, I went to college just one day a week.
 At weekends I would alternate between helping at weddings and working in a local camera shop.
 I was in geeky heaven and the passion just grew and grew!

-After another 3 years at business school, I moved to London, and the photography kind of took a back seat for a bit, although the passion never died, (4 single guys living in London?).
+After another 3 years at business college, I moved to London so the photography kind of took a back seat.
+However, the passion never died (4 single guys living in London?).
 Inevitably, I got the bug again and bought the Canon EOS 5 with eye-controlled focus (great!) and an array of lenses.

-With my brother, we started photographing small villages for postcards, one bride-to-be saw one with our name on and called us.
-From that wedding we booked a few more, then a few more and…you get the picture.
+With my brother, we started photographing small villages for postcards.
+One bride-to-be saw one with our name on and called us.
+From that wedding we booked a few more.
+Then a few more and…you get the picture.
 We also got something a bit special from that wedding.
-A few years on and my brother moved to Africa to work (and photograph) for the WWF (world wildlife fund) and I took up skydiving!!!
-Passion about skydiving?
-That’s a whole new website!!
+A few years later my brother moved to Africa to work for the WWF (world wildlife fund).
+I took up skydiving!!!
+A passion for skydiving?

-Soon after qualifying at Category 8, and being a photographer (and seeing some amazing skydiving photography), I decided to train to take photographs in freefall!
-The above pictures were all taken from video footage as unfortunately, 4 malfunctions and 2 dead colleagues later, I tamed down the jumps and eventually stopped jumping altogether.
+Soon after qualifying to Category 8, and being a photographer (and seeing some amazing skydiving photography), I decided to train to take photographs in freefall!

 Hopefully, you will Bookmark this site, and come back often.
 I will constantly add new pages and topics that I hope are of interest to you and for others that may gain a little from it.